 Tips for runners with Asthma

-So, do not let asthma curb your dreams.
-Asthmatics can not only indulge in such intense sport, but also excel in it.
-However, here are few tips that will aid and enhance your performance.
+Asthmatics can not only indulge in such intense sport but also excel in it.
+However, some precautions must be taken beforehand.

 • The Papworth method